 These “homes” promise connection and community, access and authority.
 For a long while, they kinda did.
 Many early adopters of these platforms found great success — which, if used wisely, they’re still leveraging.
-Today, if you want to break through the noise and compete with every other influencer-in-the-making, you have to be outlandish to get noticed.

 Distribution is always a game about power.
 Take that power for yourself, and publish on your own site first, then distribute.
 Build your own garden and create authentic, compelling stories rooted in your brand that give generously to your audience.
 That’s how you’ll ultimately grow your voice in the marketplace.
 Building an audience is power.
 And it’s not easy.

 This image shows an existing — and growing — pattern.